 But I was pleased I did for when I reached the summit three hours later it proved to be one of the best moments in my life.
 As the sun rose over the mountain we could see the sparkling glaciers and the lush Tanzania landscape beneath us.

 My emotions ran riot – it was a mixture of joy, excitement, pride and relief combined with absolute exhaustion.
 I had to dig deeper on a personal level than I’ve ever done before, but the rewards were so much more than I’d ever expected.
 Not only did it give me such a buzz, but the confidence it gave me and the desire to do more.
 I didn’t expect, I suppose, to feel so at home and so wonderfully happy on a mountain.

 Now I’m back I have signed up to climb Aconcagua in Argentina this autumn.
 It going to be an even bigger challenge but after Kilimanjaro I honestly feel like I can do anything I set my mind to.
 It’s a longer expedition, it’s a higher mountain and it’s another continent that I’ve never yet been to.
-Preparation for that will involve some winter walking in Scotland and a winter skills course out in the Pyrenees in February, followed by a 27 mile hike in the Peak District in June – 2017 promises to be a very exciting year.
+Preparation for that will involve some winter walking in Scotland and a winter skills course out in the Pyrenees in February, followed by a 27 mile hike in the Peak District in June.
 I also intend to do more local climbing with the climbing club I joined this summer, the motivation for which came from that day on the Lava Tower.